 Address the Housing Office, Department of Student Personnel, when applying for any type of campus housing.
-To confirm a reservation, a \$25.00 deposit must be advanced.
-When a reservation is cancelled, \$10.00 will be refunded if notification is given at least 30 days prior to the quarter for which accommodations have been reserved except for the Fall Quarter when notification must be furnished by August 15.
-A deposit of a student who enters a residence will be held to his credit as a protection against penalty charges and restoration of property damage.
-On withdrawal, the student's deposit less assessed deductions will be returned.
-No student is permitted to break this contract unless he or she is leaving campus or getting married.
-If a student withdraws before the end of the quarter, he is charged full room rent and is charged board for the days he was in residence and forfeits the \$25 deposit.
+A deposit of \$25.00 must be advanced to confirm a reservation.
+When a reservation is canceled, \$10.00 will be refunded if notification thereof is given at least 30 days prior to the quarter for which accommodations have been reserved except for the fall quarter when notification must be received by August 15.
+The housing deposit of a student who enters a residence will be held during the fall term of residence and all consecutive, subsequent reservation periods.
+Penalties assessed for damages to property, when incurred, will be deducted from the housing deposit and any remaining balance returned after the student completes campus residence.

+A housing contract may not be terminated unless the student is leaving the campus or is getting married.
+When a student withdraws from college and vacates a college residence prior to the end of a school quarter, he forfeits the room deposit and is charged full rent for the room.
+Board charges will be calculated for all days of residence and the balance of the quarter's payment as prorated will be refunded.

-The Board of Trustees reserves the right to alter tuition, fees, and/or board and room charges on 30 days' notice prior to the announced day of registration for any quarter.
+The Trustees of the State Colleges in Colorado, the governing body of the college, reserves the right to alter tuition, fees and housing charges on 30 days notice prior to the announced final day of registration for any college quarter.